-Foreign exchange guide to Ukraine and the Ukrainian Hryvnia (UAH)
+Foreign exchange guide to Ukraine and the Ukrainian hryvnia

-Yes the Ukrainian Hryvnia is a closed currency.
-Which means that you may find it difficult to purchase the currency (UAH) before departure and will probably need to buy it upon arrival.
-If you do manage to buy some of the currency or have some left over from a previous trip, make sure you are aware if you are allowed to bring this closed currency into the country.
+As mentioned above, the Ukrainian hryvnia is a closed currency.
+Which means that you may find it difficult (or be permitted) to purchase the currency (UAH) before departure and will need to buy it upon arrival in .

 Ukraine is big.
 In fact it's Europe’s biggest country (not counting Russia, which isn’t entirely in Europe) and packs a lot of diversity into its borders.
 You can be clambering around the Carpathians in search of Hutsul festivities, sipping Eastern Europe’s best coffee in sophisticated Lviv and partying on the beach in Odesa all in a few days.
 Ukrainians are also a diverse crowd: from the wired sophisticates of Kyiv’s business quarters to the Gogolesque farmers in Poltava, the Hungarian-speaking bus drivers of Uzhhorod to the Crimean Tatar cafe owners just about everywhere, few countries boast such a mixed population.